khanh27202/web-app-project/walkthroughs/part-1-setup/github-setup.md

 On [GitHub](https://github.com/), click on the `+` in the top-right and click on `new repository`.
 This will take you to a page to create your repo on GitHub.

 1. Enter a repository name.
-Something like `step` or `my-portfolio` is a fine name.
+Something like `web-app-walkthroughs` is a fine name.
 2. Set your repo to public.
 This allows anyone to see your code.
 3. Click the green `create repository` button!